bjornspockeli/elektra/README.md

 **Scope:** Use the nRF52's UART peripheral and the UART library (app_uart) to echo data sent from a terminal.
 If you do not already have a favorite terminal application, then I recommend using [Termite] (http://www.compuphase.com/software_termite.htm).
 The UART library is documented on [this](http://infocenter.nordicsemi.com/topic/com.nordic.infocenter.sdk5.v12.2.0/group__app__uart.html?resultof=%22%41%50%50%5f%55%41%52%54%5f%46%49%46%4f%5f%49%4e%49%54%22%20) Infocenter page.

 1. Create the function uart_init where you use the APP_UART_FIFO_INIT macro to initialize the UART module.
    The baudrate should be set to 115200, Flow Control should be disabled, no parity bits are used and the RX and TX buffers should be      set to 256 in size.
 The UART pins of the nRF52 DK are listed on the backside of the board.
+See the UART example in the              \examples\peripheral\uart\pca10040\blank\arm5_no_packs folder
 2. Create the function uart_event_handler as shown below and add code that echoes the received data.

 ```C